Tchimwa/Private-Endpoint-with-Azure-Data-Factory/README.md

 - Select the **Networking** blade and the **Private endpoint connections** tab, and then select **+ Private endpoint**.
 - Select the location hosting the Azure VNET and make sure you choose **"dataFactory" as *Target sub-resource*
 ![CustomDNS](https://github.com/Tchimwa/Private-Endpoint-with-Azure-Data-Factory/blob/master/images/dataFactory.png)
-- The Private endpoint will be hosted by the subnet **Azure/az-pe** and will Integrate a Private Zone. (picture)
+- The Private endpoint will be hosted by the subnet **Azure/az-pe** and will Integrate a Private Zone.
 ![PESubnet](https://github.com/Tchimwa/Private-Endpoint-with-Azure-Data-Factory/blob/master/images/PrivateEndpointSetUp.png)
 - Create the Private endpoint and make sure its **"Connection State" is "Approved"** at the end of the creation.